If the air temperature is comfortable for you, then it is comfortable for your avocado tree.

 Avocado roots like to grow right at the surface of the soil if they can.
 If it’s hot there, they can’t.
 Mulch keeps that level of the soil comfortably cool and hospitable to avocado roots.
 The more roots a tree has, the more water it can draw up into its canopy to cool itself.
 I like to use wood chips around my avocado trees.

-Today, it’s in the mid-90s and I felt the wood chips and then felt the bare dirt near the wood chips.
+One day it was in the mid-90s and I felt the wood chips and then felt the bare dirt near the wood chips.
 The bare dirt was noticeably hotter, and it was so hot that I couldn’t keep my hand pressed down for long.
 That kind of temperature fries avocado roots.
 I’ve seen it happen where my chickens have scratched the mulch away in a spot.
 The revealed roots brown and shrivel rapidly.

 Wood chips are not the only option for cooling the soil surface around an avocado tree.
 I often grow a vine or two on the ground near a young avocado tree, and one reason is to reduce the heat and increase the humidity in that immediate environment.